Single-pass Nystr\"{o}m approximation in mixed precision: Nystr o m approximation

 where $\lambda_i \geq \lambda_{i+1}$ are eigenvalues of $A$ and $e$ is the exponential constant.

-The finite precision error for randomised methods is usually not analysed with the notable exceptions of \cite{Nakatsukasa2020} who showed that a stabilised generalised Nystr\"{o}m approximation is stable and \cite{connolly2022randomized} who provided a general finite precision analysis of the randomised SVD.
+The finite precision error analysis of randomised methods is usually missing from the literature, with the notable exceptions of \cite{Nakatsukasa2020} which shows that a stabilised generalised Nystr\"{o}m approximation is stable and \cite{connolly2022randomized}, which provides a general finite precision analysis of the randomised SVD.
+Note that analysis in \cite{Nakatsukasa2020} requires using two independent random sampling matrices, which is not the case in Algorithm~\ref{alg:nystrom_reg_id}.
 In the following subsection, we introduce a mixed precision variant of the stabilised single-pass Nystr\"{o}m approximation and analyze the error in finite precision.